ned2/slapdash/README.md

 Or if you'd rather not install the Slapdash package, relative to the root directory:

     $ gunicorn src.slapdash.wsgi

+Note: if you want to enable Dash's debug mode while running with a WSGI server, you'll need to set the `DASH_DEBUG` environment variable to `true`.
+See the [Dev Tools](https://dash.plot.ly/devtools) section of the Dash Docs for more details.

 ## Boilerplate Overview